-■ To return all Digital Piano settings to their initial factory defaults (Setting Reset)
+To return all Digital Piano settings to their initial factory defaults (Setting Reset)

 This function allows you to restore all settings of the Digital Piano to the initial factory defaults.
-This operation resets only the settings and does not delete user songs, MIDI recorder songs or registration data.
+This operation resets only the settings and does not delete user songs, MIDI recorder songs, audio recorder songs recorded to the internal memory or registration data.

-In step 2 of "To return all Digital Piano settings and data to their initial factory defaults (Factory Reset)" (page EN-165), select "Setting Reset" instead of "Factory Reset".
+In step 2 of "To return all Digital Piano settings and data to their initial factory defaults (Factory Reset)" (page EN-159), select "Setting Reset" instead of "Factory Reset".